ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 I am writing in response for your grant proposal you recently sent.
 I would like to emphasize that our organization provides funding for experiments that seek the betterment of humanity as whole.
 After reading your proposal, I am at a loss as to how you think your proposed experiments would work towards this goal in any way.

-And so, I regret to inform you that your that your funding request to "Bring Back Crazy Experiments on Monkeys" has been denied.
+And so, I regret to inform you that your that your grant proposal to "Bring Back Crazy Experiments on Monkeys" has been rejected.

 I have returned your proposal to you along with this letter.
 I suggest you destroy it and never show it to anyone again.
 These ideas are truly horrible, and I hope you do not pursue them any further.